beling/book-pl/src/ch11-01-writing-tests.md

 that you define, you’ll need to implement `PartialEq` to assert that values of those types are equal or not equal.
 You’ll need to implement `Debug` to print the values when the assertion fails.
-Because both traits are derivable traits, as mentioned in Listing 5-12 in Chapter 5, this is usually as straightforward as adding the `#[derive(PartialEq, Debug)]` annotation to your struct or enum definition.
+Because both traits are derivable traits, as mentioned in listing 5-12 in Chapter 5, this is usually as straightforward as adding the `#[derive(PartialEq, Debug)]` annotation to your struct or enum definition.
 See Appendix C, [“Derivable Traits,”][derivable-traits]<!-- ignore --> for more details about these and other derivable traits.